Storage & Handling

-One of the best things about Idaho-Eastern Oregon Spanish onions is their long storage life.
-Under the proper conditions, these onions will retain their freshness and firm texture for up to nine months, reducing waste from spoilage.
+Idaho-Eastern Oregon Spanish onions have a long storage life if kept under proper conditions.
+Our onions will retain their freshness and firm texture for up to nine months, reducing waste from spoilage.

-- Onions should be kept in a cool, dry, well-ventilated area.
+- Keep onions in a cool, dry, well-ventilated area.

 - Store onions at 34° to 45° Fahrenheit (1.1° to 7° Celsius) with 65% to 70% relative humidity.